phetsims/phet-info/doc/accessible-design-patterns.md

 they can cover the majority of the usages, as well as keeping track of the model and custom state needed to create these descriptions.

+In general, Describer types need a fair bit of information from the model, and sometime the view-state to fill in description.
+It is cleanest to pass as much information into the constructor, limiting the number of arguments needed for individual functions.
+See https://github.com/phetsims/ratio-and-proportion/issues/334.

 #### `*DescriptionNode.js`

 When a Node is created who's sole purpose is to provide descriptions to the PDOM, then suffix that node with